Allure (group)

 Allure is an American New York-based R&B girl group that formed in the 1990s as a quartet.
 Now a trio, they are best known for their hit single "All Cried Out" with 112, which reached No. 4 on the Billboard Hot 100.
-Original members were Alia Gray (née Davis), Hem-Lee (a.k.a.
-Linnie Belcher), Lalisha Sanders, and Akissa Mendez.
+The group's original line-up comprised Alia Davis, Lalisha Sanders, Akissa Mendez and Linnie Belcher, Belcher left the group in 2001.

 Career

 Formed in Long Island, New York, the group originally consisted of Alia Davis, Akissa Mendez, Lalisha McClean and Linnie Belcher.
 Alia, Akissa, and Lalisha were attending the Fiorello H. LaGuardia High School in New York City when they decided to become a girl group.
 They added Linnie Belcher, who was attending the Julia Richman High School at the time.
 For the next two years, the girls rehearsed and found management connections which brought them to the attention of Poke (from production team Track Masters).
 Poke worked with the girls and signed them to Track Masters under the name 'Allure' and helped them sign with Mariah Carey's label Crave Records in 1997.

 Their debut single "Head Over Heels" (featuring Nas) was released in February, becoming a hit and peaking at #35 on the Billboard Hot 100 and #20 on the US Rhythmic Top 40.
 It was soon followed by the single "No Question" featuring LL Cool J which gained some airplay, ahead of the release of their self-titled debut album Allure on May 6, 1997.
 Their next single, a cover of "All Cried Out" featuring 112 was released in August, and became their biggest hit to date, peaking at #4 on the Billboard Hot 100 and #9 on the R&B chart.
 With the success of the single, their album was certified gold by the RIAA, and a fourth single ("Last Chance", which was co-written by Carey) followed.

 In 1998, they appeared on the soundtrack album with 50 Cent for the song “Let it be” for the movie ‘‘Woo’’.

 In 1999, they released the single "You're the Only One For Me" from the hit 1999 film Runaway Bride.

 After the dissolution of Crave Records, Allure signed with MCA Records in 2000, issuing the single "Enjoy Yourself" which peaked at #50 on the Billboard R&B chart.
-Their sophomore album Sunny Days followed on September 25, 2001 and opened at #68 on the Billboard R&B Albums chart.
+Their sophomore album Sunny Days followed on November 13, 2001, and opened at #68 on the Billboard R&B Albums chart.
 A second single "Kool Wit Me" was pushed to radio, yet did not receive much support from the label.
 Soon after, member Hem-Lee (aka Linnie Belcher) left the group and the group remained as a trio.

 In 2002, they appeared in the Tom Jones' Mr. Jones album, in the song "The Letter."
 The album was produced by Wyclef Jean, Jerry 'Wonder' Duplessis and Jones himself.